-The academic faculty organization is a union of the members of the Technion's academic faculty from the rank of lecturer and above, including clinical faculty members from the Faculty of Medicine, academic appointees who hold teaching or research positions at the Technion, at least half-time, and faculty members who have retired, for the purpose of attending and nurturing their professional matters related to their work at the Technion and their representation before the Technion institutions and other establishments.
+The academic faculty organization is a union of the members of the Technion's academic faculty from the rank of lecturer and above, including clinical faculty members from the Faculty of Medicine, academic appointees who hold teaching or research positions at the Technion, at least half-time, and faculty members who have retired, for the purpose of attending and nurturing their professional matters related to their work at the Technion and their representation before the Technion institutions and other establishments and protecting academic freedom.

-The organization's goals include representing its members through the institution on matters of wages and social benefits, professional matters related to their work at the Technion, and representing them before

-Technion institutions in personal (as opposed to academic) matters and general welfare issues.
+The organization's goals include representing its members through the institution on matters of wages and social benefits, professional matters related to their work at the Technion, protecting academic freedom, and representing them before Technion institutions in personal (as opposed to academic) matters and general welfare issues.